North American Eagle®. One of the most sophisticated racing machines.

 Continuing Our Journey.
 Where We Go From Here.

 The real question is where we are going from here.
-To date, we have made over 48 test runs, already attaining speeds over 500 MPH.
+To date, we have made over 57 test runs, already attaining a top speed of 515 MPH.
 This is only the beginning though.

-In the fall of 2016, with Jessi Combs at the helm, we will attempt to set both the women’s land speed record, as well as the single engine speed record.
+In the September of 2018, with Jessi Combs at the helm she made a 483.227 MPH.
+In 2019 she will attempt the 512 MPH Fastest Woman record, as well as the single engine speed record.
 Both of these are major milestones on the road to 800 MPH.